Friday, March 27, 2026

 Inconsistent policy interpretation

-Unrealiable reporting and root cause analysis
+Unrealiable reporting and weak root cause analysis

 Weak evidence that won’t withstand FCA or FOS scrutiny